7anooch/coverpalette/README.md

 You can enter the artist and album without quotes by placing a dash between them, e.g. ``coverpalette artist - album``.
-Add ``--hue`` to select colors with maximal hue separation. ``--light`` and ``--dark`` filter colors by brightness while ``--bold`` keeps the most saturated tones.
+Add ``--hue`` to select colors with maximal hue separation. ``--light`` and ``--dark`` filter colors by brightness while ``--bold`` keeps the most saturated tones. ``--max-colors`` controls how many candidates are considered when picking an optimal palette.
 You can also list saved palettes with ``coverpalette list``.
 Run ``coverpalette list --pdf`` to open a PDF showing the stored palettes.